Explain the basis of the sorting, and illustrate sorting the cards.

 -

-They help children develop the ability to hear, identify, and manipulate individual sounds in words, which is essential for reading readiness.
-Working with pictures also ensures you are working with sounds and not written alphabet letters.
-Phonemic awareness is an oral activity.
-Phonics involves the written representation of sounds.
+They assist children in acquisition of the hearing, recognition and treatment of separate sounds in words, which is necessary in reading readiness.
+Using pictures also means that you are dealing with sounds and not written letters of the alphabet.
+Pronunic awareness is an oral exercise Phonics entails the written display of sounds.

-During small group instruction, I introduce the sorting mats and explain that we will sort the pictures based on their beginning sounds.
-As we sort, I guide the students to place the mosquito and mushroom pictures on the /m/ mat and the noodles and nose pictures on the /n/ mat.
+One of the tasks used during small group instruction would be the sorting mats and explain that we will sort the pictures by their beginning sounds.
+As we sort, I ask the students to put the pictures of the mosquito and mushroom on the mat marked /m/ and pictures of the noodles and nose on the mat marked /n/.